Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/padding.md

 ---

-    title: Pad records for text files
+    title: "Pad records for text files"
-    linkTitle: Padding records for text files
+    linkTitle: "Padding records for text files"
     weight: 330

----
-You can define the pad/unpad character for fixed and variable formats at both the file and network level in the SEND, CFTSEND, CFTRECV and RECV commands when TYPE = FILE.
+---You can define the pad/unpad character for fixed and variable formats at both the file and network level in the SEND, CFTSEND, CFTRECV and RECV commands when TYPE = FILE.

 <span id="Format"></span>